rsrasmu2/EdutainmentGame/README.md

 - Optional: User input is in our bitmap font -Al, Done
 - fix instructions screen so that all instructions show, -Al
 - fix background parallax on menu, -Al
-- different intro text for each person - nancy, DONE
+- different intro text for each person - Nancy, DONE
+- Improve you win screen - add "A+!" or something maybe - Nancy, DONE

 DESERTED TASKS:
 ---------------